 After several days based in Reykjavik, I booked a day trip to explore some more of the fantastic landscape that Iceland has on offer.
 I opt for a tour of the South Coast of Iceland which boasts a wide variety of scenery from beaches to volcanoes and glaciers.

 Unlike my tour of Iceland’s Golden Circle earlier in the week, which was a super deluxe 50 person coach, my transport for my South Coast of Iceland was a rickety old mini bus and there were only 5 of us on the tour.
-While a Golden Circle tour is a must do attraction on must people’s Iceland itinerary travelling a little further to explore the Iceland’s coast is still relatively quiet in comparison.
+While a Golden Circle tour is a must do attraction on many people’s Iceland itinerary travelling a little further to explore the Iceland’s southern coast is still relatively quiet in comparison.

 Next on the agenda was another of those famous Icelandic waterfalls.
 Probably the second most photographed waterfalls in Iceland after Gullfoss, Skógafoss is quite different.
 A much smaller water feature but still spectacular in any season.

 From here we drive on further and eventually reach the black beaches regions of Iceland’s southern coast.
 We stop at Dyrhólaey with views over the beach and of the Reynisdrangar rock columns.
 These structure are the ultimate must see’s along the South Coast of Iceland.
-Very photogenic seascapes and lots of weird volcanic rock forms for me to play about on – what more could you want.
+Very photogenic seascapes and lots of weird volcanic rock forms to play about on – what more could you want.

-As short drive on and we stop for lunch in the town of Vik which is famous for its impending doom.
+A short drive on, we stop for lunch in the town of Vik which is famous for its impending doom.
 When the volcano Katla behind it erupts the glacier currently covering it will melt so fast it will cause an instant flash flood and wash out the town.
 But if they detect it a siren will go off and everyone has 20 minutes to get from wherever they are to the safety of the church on the hill.
 Apparently there are practices on regular occasions as it is not a case of if the volcano erupts but when.
 What a fun place to live.

 Our last stop on the way home is another waterfall.
 This time, Seljalandsfoss where you can even wander behind the water though, as I found out, this means getting quite wet.
 Even so this is a great experience and one I would highly recommend.